 Trainings are informational didactic presentations that provide a foundational understanding of a variety of race-based topics.
 The purpose of these trainings is to serve as an entry point for dialogue and action.

 F.A.C.E.
 Race offers educational and informational trainings such as:

 Interpersonal Leadership Coaching

 F.A.C.E.
 Race offers individual, partnership, and group (e.g. C-suite, executive boards, etc.) Interpersonal Leadership Coaching for organizational leaders.
 F.A.C.E.
 Race believes that attitude reflects leadership and that by working with organizational leaders on becoming empathic, intersectionally-minded, anti-racist individuals the entire organization can benefit.
 The goal of Interpersonal Leadership Coaching is to promote personal change that promotes institutional and organizational growth.

 Interpersonal Leadership Coaching is also ideal for organizations that are experiencing challenges around culture, retention, and/or significant change (e.g. change in leadership, mergers, acquisitions, or a shift in company values).
 Coaching involves an assessment of the challenges experienced by all relevant parties, restorative conversations, fostering of interpersonal skills, and co-creation of future goals and implementation plans.

 Race-based First Aid

 F.A.C.E.
 Race offers triage in times of crisis for organizations that have recently or historically experienced race-based incidents.
-Our model includes evaluation of distress, team de-escalation, treatment of racial trauma, addressing transgression(s), and establishing a plan of action for change and future conversations.
+Our model includes evaluation of distress, team de-escalation, treatment of racial trauma, restorative conversations, addressing transgression(s), and establishing a plan of action for change and future conversations.